Kitchen Remodeling Tacoma

 Step 6: Build Phase

-Demo, rough work, cabinets, counters, flooring, backsplash, fixtures, and final trim—sequenced to reduce downtime.
+Demo, rough work, cabinets, counters, flooring, backsplash, fixtures, and final trim are sequenced to reduce downtime and keep the project moving.

 Typical sequence: